Ingrown Toenail Treatmentsviweb

 A matrixectomy procedure can be performed in our office with local anesthesia, under the full attention and care of foot specialist.
 It is, of course, not the only option that may be available, and more conservative methods will be employed first if they might be effective.

-For help with ingrown toenails and other painful conditions, contact Ottawa Foot Practice at (613) 595-9700 to schedule an appointment with our Deakin Street office.
+For help with ingrown toenails and other painful conditions, contact Ottawa Foot Clinic at (613) 595-9700 to schedule an appointment with our Deakin Street office.